 Most people focus on ad content.
 Facebook focuses on who is behind the ads.
 Long before a campaign is reviewed, Facebook evaluates the environment running it.

+Shared admins, reused pages, connected assets, and overlapping access rights link accounts together.
+When one account is flagged, others connected to it often follow.
 This is why bans feel sudden.
-Facebook isn’t reacting to one action.
-It’s responding to a collection of signals that all point to the same identity operating behind multiple ad accounts.
+Facebook is not reacting to one action.
+It is responding to a collection of signals that point to the same identity operating behind multiple ad accounts.

-What “unlimited Facebook ad accounts” really means
+What “unlimited Facebook Ad accounts” really means

 Scaling fails when multiple ad accounts share the same identity signals.
 Without separation, Facebook sees expansion as risk.